BOARD OF DIRECTORS

 Luke and Tonya; an introduction NOT by chance!
 Luke, seeing a need in our community, called Bozeman and spoke to the new shelter manager to learn about low barrier shelter.
 He saw the need and planned to do something about it!
 This call was just two weeks prior to 2018 Christmas shopping when Tonya overheard a conversation as Luke spoke to one of his friends about his heart to open a low barrier shelter in the Flathead!
 Tonya’s jaw hit the ground!
 A low barrier shelter had also been on Tonya’s heart.
 She interrupted to introduce herself.
 An introduction, not by chance, rather by God’s design!
 Luke and Tonya became instant friends on a mission and have been pressing forward ever since and have made what God has placed on their hearts, The Flathead Warming Center, a reality.

-Jane Emmert (Vice-Chairman)– works at Kalispell Regional Health Center as the Director of ASSIST.
+Jane Emmert (Secretary)– works at Kalispell Regional Health Center as the Director of ASSIST.
 ASSIST is a nonprofit organization founded on Christian principles and the belief that we are “Neighbors Helping Neighbors.”
 The mission of ASSIST is to help our socially and physically isolated neighbors connect to resources they need to regain their health and independence after medical incidences.
 ASSIST is an innovative program that has gained national attention for the imperative assistance the program provides for those in our community who are most vulnerable.
 Jane is a proven leader who has a passion to help those in need of shelter.
 In her work, she sees the barriers that clients face to find shelter.
 Jane has important knowledge, experience, and skill in successfully starting a program, as well as vast experience in the recruitment, training, and development of volunteers.
 Jane is a great supporter of our mission!

 Board Members at Large